luckyluke007/50th-site/founders/index.md

 ### <a href="#" class="full-width-button">Get Tickets!</a>

-#### Were you UC Santa Cruz staff or faculty in 1964–67?
+#### Were you staff or faculty in 1964–67?
 If so, we invite you to be our guest.
 <a href="#" class="full-width-button">Be Our Guest</a>

-Were you a UC Santa Cruz student in 1965? <a href="#">See what we are planning for you.</a>
+Were you a UC Santa Cruz student in 1965? <a href="/founders/pioneer-reunion.html">See what we are planning for you.</a>

 ***